-All social media posts will adhere to USA Swimming’s safe sport guidelines
+All social media posts will adhere to USA Swimming’s Safe Sport guidelines.

 All photographic posts will capture the general nature of the event not a specific swimmer unless specific permission is granted from the photographed athlete.

-WI Social Media platforms will be kept current and be active.
+WI Social Media platforms will be kept current and active.

-Parental permission must be obtained for Athlete Representatives under the age of eighteen (18) to have admin privileges on any WI‐LSC athlete-administered social media page
+Parental permission must be obtained for Athlete Representatives under the age of eighteen (18) to have admin privileges on any WI‐LSC athlete-administered social media page.

 Involvement and Oversight: